 The national symbols intend to represent the Colombian identity by creating visual, verbal cultural iconic representations of the national people, values, goals, and history.

-The National symbols of Colombia are the symbols which represent the national identity of the Republic of Colombia as a sovereign state.
+are the symbols which represent the national identity of the Republic of Colombia as a sovereign state.
 The national symbols intend to represent the Colombian identity by creating visual, verbal cultural iconic representations of the national people, values, goals, and history.

 These symbols are often rallied around as part of celebrations of patriotism and are designed to be inclusive and representative of all the peoples of the national community.